paul-hammant/tbd/content/publications/index.md

         <span style="font-size: 120%">&ldquo;</span>It was gratifying, though unsurprising, to find that deployment pain was
         predicted by whether the key continuous delivery practices had been
-        implemented: comprehensive test and deployment automation, the use of continuous integration including trunk-based development, and version control of everything required to reproduce production environments<span style="font-size: 120%">&rdquo;</span>
+        implemented: comprehensive test and deployment automation, the use of continuous integration including Trunk-Based Development, and version control of everything required to reproduce production environments<span style="font-size: 120%">&rdquo;</span>
         <br/>by Puppet Labs
         <br/>